-Figure 6: Stability corrected for growth rate in an empirical data set (Hillebrand & Kunze 2020).
-Stability estimates are corrected to account for the influence of growth rate, (a) corrected recovery, (b) corrected resilience, (c) corrected resistance, and (d) corrected temporal stability (on logarithmic scale).
+Figure 6: Intrinsic stability in an empirical data set (Hillebrand & Kunze 2020).
+Intrinsic stability is derived by accounting for the influence of growth rate, (a) intrinsic recovery, (b) intrinsic resilience, (c) intrinsic resistance, and (d) intrinsic temporal stability (on logarithmic scale).
 Variability of stability measures is visualized as a boxplot, where the edges of the black boxes indicate the 25th and 75th percentiles.
 The colored lines indicate the median (yellow) and mean (orange) stability per organism group.

 Discussion